I am I00% organic and silicone-free.

 A. One question inevitably leads to a dozen more in this complex field.
 If it’s truly a simple question that does not require my hard-earned specialist expertise or insider knowledge, the answer can probably be found elsewhere.

 A. Having an independent treatment plan saves a lot of time and money, especially for those wishing to have more than one procedure.
-My individually tailored plan may include treatment across different specialties.
-Whereas a single medical practice typically only offers the options available within their clinic.
+My individually tailored plans often include treatments across different specialties.
+Whereas a single medical practice typically only offers the options available within their clinic, and may not even be aware of other, more suitable options.

 Increasingly, those who unwittingly act on the monumental amount of disinformation on the internet (including widespread fake reviews and manipulated images that have become the norm) end up requiring revision again and again as they try to reverse earlier procedures or have things done in completely the wrong order, zigzagging all over the place in a futile attempt to attain their ideal result.
 I’m seeing more and more clients who have been through that expensive and fruitless process.